-Our relationship with ourselves is often the source of our troubles in relationships with others.
+Our relationship with ourselves often has an impact on our relationships with others.

 Wanting to identify with something larger than ourselves, to belong, is a basic human drive.
 As children, we identify first with our parents or caregivers and immediate family.
 We rely on them to attune to us, to respond to our emotional needs, to regulate our nervous systems, to empathize and validate us, and to mirror us back to ourselves, so that we can grow strongly into our authentic selves.